 Changes in the Body

-- When the correct medication is prescribed for the correct condition
+- The correct medication is prescribed for the correct condition

-- When the medication is right for you and your condition
+- The medication is right for you, your age, and your conditions

-- When you take the proper dose for the length of time your healthcare provider recommends
+- You take the proper dose for the length of time your healthcare provider prescribes

 Multiple Medical Conditions

 Older adults often have several medical conditions.
 These conditions may affect how medications work in the body.